wplib/wplib-box/README.md

 <a id="setting-domain"></a>
 ##Setting the Domain Name

-To use WPLib Box for a local domain name other than `wplib.box` edit the `Vagrantfile` and replace the text `"wplib.box"` with your preferred local domain name _(we recommend `"your-production-domain.dev"`):_
+To use WPLib Box for a local domain name other than `wplib.box` edit the `HOSTNAME` file  _(with no extension)_ and replace the text `"wplib.box"` with your preferred local domain name _(we recommend `"your-production-2nd-level-domain.dev"` e.g. if `google.com` then use `google.dev`):_

-In other words, change this:
+In other words, change the **entire contents** of the `HOSTNAME` file from this:

-	config.vm.hostname = "wplib.box"
+	wplib.box

 To _(something like)_ this:

-	config.vm.hostname = "example.dev"
+	example.dev

-Save the changes to `Vagantfile` and then run the following commands to reload the Vagrant configuration, and then open in your browser. _(Be sure you replaced the domain name in the 2nd command with your own local domain name):_
+Save the changes to `HOSTNAME` and then run the following commands to reload the Vagrant configuration, and then open in your browser. _(Be sure you replaced the domain name in the 2nd command with your own local domain name):_

 	vagrant reload
 	open "http://example.dev"